Nic-OS/100-days-of-code/r2-log.md

   2) Take and store picture on device storage

 **Results:** It took me longer than the full hour just to get the app to compile with the right dependencies and run on the emulator.
 I haven't even actually used the Camera component yet.
 I had to keep installing, then linking, then unlinking, then uninstalling, then reinstalling, etc. the `react-native-camera` library.
 Finally, I just deleted the entire project and created a new React Native project to try again completely fresh.
 It finally worked.
 So now, I at least have the `react-native-camera` library installed and linked to the project and can run the app on the emulator.
 Tomorrow, I'll try using the camera component.

+### R2D13 - 5/21/18
+**Goals:**
+  1) Successfully launch the camera
+  2) Take a picture

+**Results:** Achieved both goals!
+I launched the camera by importing and using the `<Camera />` component, which the react-native-camera docs mistakenly labeled `<RNCamera />` (probably from an older version).
+The node module Readme actually had great tips, and I basically copied the example code just to use the Camera component.
+My next step is to figure out how to use the picture I took in my API call to the computer vision API, which will let me scan the picture and extract the written text.